2015 Chevrolet Camaro

 The sixth-generation Chevrolet Camaro is expected to arrive as a 2015 or 2016 model year vehicle in 2015.
 The vehicle will be all-new (completely reengineered and redesigned) and is will be smaller and lighter than the fifth-generation model — improving the driving experience, performance, and fuel economy.

 Here is some information we’ve gathered about the 6th-gen 2015 Camaro.
-This page is a continuous work-in-progress and will be updated on a regular basis as we count down to the announcement of the all-new Camaro.
+This page is a continuous work-in-progress and will be updated on a regular basis as we await any official details from General Motors and Chevrolet.

 As such, the next-gen Camaro is expected to shrink in size, be lighter, and offer better visibility than the outgoing model — all elements that will allow the vehicle to be more agile and driver-oriented.
 The improvements will be made possible by migrating the sixth-gen Camaro to an all-new vehicle architecture (platform).